Best Supplements for Muscle Building Reviewed and Rated

 Lower than average protein levels compared to similar products

-Legion Athletics also bills their product as a cell volumizer.
+Legion Athletics also bills its product as a cell volumizer.
 Devotees of cell volumizing claim it is a way to spark hypertrophy (muscle growth) by increasing the amount of protein in your muscle cells, giving them more fuel for growth.
 The science on cell volumizing is unclear, but many weightlifting buffs swear by it and there are potential benefits.

 This product also contains carnitine, which may help with the catabolic recovery of your muscles.
 Carnitine, made from amino acids, takes fatty acids to your cell's mitochondria where these acids are burned to create energy.
 The FDA has not established a recommended daily dose of carnitine, and it is produced in abundance, naturally, by your liver.
 There are no adverse effects associated with taking extra carnitine.
 It is present in protein-rich foods, like meats or dairy milk.